 There are more than 100 fixed and portable concession stands on the three concourses, compared to 40 total at Arlington Stadium.
 Beverages are dispensed to the concession stands by a central beverage distribution system which travels from the service level to the stands over some 30 miles of tubing.

-Office Building: One of the signature features of Rangers Ballpark in Arlington is the four-story office building that encloses the structure from left center to right center fields.
+Office Building: One of the signature features of Globe Life Park in Arlington is the four-story office building that encloses the structure from left center to right center fields.
 The office building has 35,000 square feet on each level.
 The first floor includes retail shops and ticket windows, the second and third floors are leased for commercial office space, and the Rangers' executive offices occupy the fourth floor.
 The side of the building facing the playing field consists of floor to ceiling glass on each floor with balconies stretching the entire length of the structure on the top three levels.
 Steel trusses also adorn the building.
 The roof of the office building contains a total of eight ad panels around the center field scoreboard.

 Greene's Hill: The natural grass batter's eye in centerfield was named for former Arlington Mayor Richard Greene in November, 1997.